Heritage

 1931

-Vertex begins working with Revue Thommen on a range of steel ‘All Proof’ watches.
+Vertex collaborates with Swiss watch company, Revue Thommen, to produce a range of steel ‘All Proof’ watches.

 1938